-Yes, it’s time again to wrack our brains on that annual question: “what do we give our grandparents and parents for Christmas”?
+Yes, it’s time again to wrack our brains on that annual question: “what do we give our grandparents and parents for Christmas” this year?

 We try so hard to come up with something that is both appreciated by them (yes, they say everything we give them is appreciated, but…) and useful to them — and usually end up feeling like we have fallen short.

-As we have discussed in prior posts, there are many benefits to seniors of being active on social networks, whether Facebook (by far the most accessed), YouTube, the newcomer Google+ or one of many others.
+As we have discussed in prior posts, there are many benefits to seniors of being active on social networks, whether Facebook (by far the most accessed), YouTube, Instagram, or one of many others.

-- Keeping families close, making it possible for many seniors to chat and keep up with their children and grandchildren.
+- Keeping families close, making it possible for many seniors to chat and keep up with their children, grandchildren, siblings, and extended family.

 - Photo and video sharing, with social networks making it quicker and easier than ever to share pictures and movies with loved ones and friends.

-- Community Belonging, giving seniors the ability to socialize from the comfort of home.
+- Community Belonging, giving seniors the ability to socialize and stay abreast of current events from the comfort of home.